qucontrol/krotov/docs/11_other_methods.rst

 The decision tree in :numref:`figoctdecisiontree` can guide the choice of an optimization method.
-The key deciding factors are the number of control parameters and whether the controls are time-discrete.
+The key deciding factors are the number of control parameters (:math:`n`) and whether the controls are time-discrete.
 Of course, the parametrization of the controls is itself a choice.
 Sometimes, experimental constraints only allow controls that depend on a small number of tunable parameters.
 However, this necessarily limits the